 If you’re not usually one to let loose with your scruff, it might take you time to adjust to wearing facial hair or finding haircuts to blend well with your new look.
 On the other hand, if you’re a veteran with a yeard (a.k.a. year-long beard) to prove it, you might also find a few looks to inspire.
 Whatever the case, mo’ power to you guys, and let your inner hairy beast shine!
 Read on:

 8 Cool Haircuts and Moustache Combos for Movember

 1. Slicked Pompadour

 A slicked pompadour is a clean, crisp look that’s also got swag in spades.
-Achieve this hairstyle by blowdrying hair with a bit of volume at the root, then slicking it back at an angle with some pomade (we like the Dove Men+Care Defining Pomade).
+Achieve this hairstyle by blowdrying hair with a bit of volume at the root, then slicking it back at an angle with some pomade, like Dove Men+Care Defining Pomade.
 These are great haircuts to incorporate with trimmed moustaches or with a beard that’s just starting to grow in—the slight polish up top makes it looks trendy, not sleazy.